-To address the need to improve the attendance rate at the SE Campus, the district leadership met with Judge Stephen Walker, Justice of Peace, Precinct 4 and Judge Roger Lopez, Justice of Peace, Precinct 2 who have the authority to assign our court ordered students from the SE Campus who appear before either of them for attendance problems, to the AIM program that will be funded from the TIPPS grant.
+To address the need to improve the attendance rate at the NW Campus, the district leadership met with Judge Stephen Walker, Justice of Peace, Precinct 2 who has the authority to assign our court order students from the NW Campus who appear before him for attendance problems, to the AIM program that will be funded from the TIPPS grant.
 The TIPPS grant will fund 25 court ordered students to participate in the AIM program.
 AIM integrates the courts with the juvenile justice system, law enforcement and schools to give our students a second chance at required school attendance by tracking them with a monitor that follows them through GPS and provides constant feedback to the school through counseling notes from conversations between an assigned counselor and the student.